bootboxjs/bootbox/README.md

 # Bootbox - Twitter Bootstrap powered alert, confirm and flexible dialog boxes

-Please see http://paynedigital.com/bootbox for full usage instructions.
+Please see http://paynedigital.com/bootbox for full usage instructions, or head over to http://bootboxjs.com for a demo page.

 ## Contact